IceBerge421/markdown-cv/index.md

 ---

-This CV was last updated January 31, 2022.
+This CV was last updated February 3rd, 2022.